immutable/ts-immutable-sdk/README.md

 ## Disclaimer for Alpha Releases

 Please note that alpha releases are still in development and may contain bugs or breaking changes.
-Please do not use these versions as we do not intend to support for them.
+Please do not use these versions as we do not intend to support them.